isro01/Conv_bot/prefix-beam-search/README.md

 examples/example_99.p

 BEFORE:
-but no ghoes tor anything else appeared upon the angient wall
+but no ghoes tor anything else appeared upon the angient wall(2D

 AFTER:
 but no ghost or anything else appeared upon the ancient walls